charleybolton/sparta-further-deployment-methods/docker/docker-sparta-app-site/README.md

     - The left side (`./nginx.conf`) is the host file path, while the right side (`/etc/nginx/conf.d/default.conf`) is the file location inside the container where Nginx expects its configuration.
     - This bind mount ensures that any edits made to `nginx.conf` locally are reflected immediately inside the container.
     - This is a common source of errors if the file path or formatting is incorrect.
 Always verify that the configuration file exists in the correct relative directory.
+    - `:ro` stands for read only.
+This prevents anything inside the container (including Nginx itself) from accidentally modifying your local config file.

 **depends_on:**
   - **nodejs**